 Figure 1 also demonstrates that larger companies received the majority of proposals, probably because these companies receive wide press coverage.
-For instance, in 2015, over 450 proposals were submitted to the S&P 500 companies, which is comprised of large cap companies.
-The mid and small cap companies that comprise the S&P 400 and 600, respectively, however, saw less than 150 shareholder proposals combined.
+For example, in 2015, over 450 proposals were submitted to the S&P 500 companies, which is comprised of large-cap companies.
+In contrast, fewer than 150 shareholder proposals combined were submitted to the mid- and small-cap companies that comprise the S&P 400 and 600, respectively.

-Importantly, in many cases, shareholders proposals do not reach the voting stage.
-In light of the new reality described in the following Subsection—where proposals that receive majority support require companies to act or risk a withhold campaign—some companies prefer to work with the proposing shareholder to enact a change without the proposal going to a shareholder vote.
-Our data, therefore, may underestimate the true number of shareholder proposals that are submitted to public companies each year, since a portion of them may be settled before going to a vote.
+Significantly, in many cases, shareholders proposals do not reach the voting stage.
+In light of the new reality described in the following Subsection, wherein proposals that receive majority support require companies to act or risk a withhold campaign, some companies prefer to work with the proposing shareholder to bring about a change rather than have the proposal go to a shareholder vote.
+Consequently, our data, may actually underestimate the true number of shareholder proposals that are submitted to public companies each year, since a portion of them may be settled before reaching a vote.

-Shareholder proposals span a wide range of topics—from shareholder rights and board composition to environmental and social policy proposals.
-While historically governance proposals dominated, recently there has been a shift in investors' attention towards social and environmental proposals.
+Shareholder proposals cover a wide range of issues, from shareholder rights and board composition to environmental and social policy.
+While historically, proposals have been governance dominated, recently there has been a shift in investors’ attention towards social and environmental proposals.
 For example, in 2017, shareholders submitted 182 environmental and social proposals to S&P 1500 companies.

 Figure 2: Submitted Shareholder Proposals by Category

-In particular, between 2014 and 2018, the prevalence of political spending proposals increased by 20%, and proposals concerning climate risk, coal-related risks, greenhouse gas emission, gun safety, the opioid crisis, and sustainability reports all received majority support in at least one shareholder vote in 2018.
-In 2019, Google’s parent company, Alphabet, included thirteen shareholder proposals in its proxy statement, encompassing matters as diverse as “election interference, sexual harassment, hate speech, the gender pay gap, NDAs and mandatory arbitration, freedom of expression, Chinese censorship, sustainability, antitrust, and policies that insulates Google’s executives form shareholder accountability.”
-Another notable proposal in 2019 included presidential candidate Bernie Sanders’ demand upon Walmart that the company give a board seat to a representative of its workers.
+In particular, between 2014 and 2018, the prevalence of political spending proposals increased by 20%, and proposals concerning climate risk, coal-related risks, greenhouse gas emissions, gun safety, the opioid crisis, and sustainability reports all received majority support in at least one shareholder vote in 2018.
+In 2019, Google’s parent company, Alphabet, included thirteen shareholder proposals in its proxy statement, encompassing matters as diverse as “election interference, sexual harassment, hate speech, the gender pay gap, NDAs and mandatory arbitration, freedom of expression, Chinese censorship, sustainability, antitrust, and policies that insulate Google’s executives from shareholder accountability.”
+Another notable proposal in 2019 included presidential candidate Bernie Sanders’ demand to Walmart that the company give a board seat to a representative of its workers.

-Although the number and share of governance-related proposals has slightly decreased recently, support these proposals receive has remained high, rising from 5% in 1994 to 38% in 2019.
-Between 2003 and 2018, the most common governance related proposals were to declassify the board, establish an independent board chair, adopt a majority vote standard, adopt proxy access, and adopt a shareholder right to call a special meeting.
-As these proposals became more widely adopted, however, their prevalence has slightly decreased because companies have adopted them either voluntarily to keep up with current governance standards or in response to shareholder proposals.
+Although the number and proportion of governance-related proposals has decreased slightly recently, the support these proposals receive continues to remain high, growing from 5% in 1994 to 38% in 2019.
+Between 2003 and 2018, the most common governance-related proposals were for declassifying the board, establishing an independent board chair, adopting a majority vote standard, adopting proxy access, and adopting a shareholder right to call a special meeting.
+As these proposals have become more widely adopted, however, their prevalence has decreased slightly, either because companies have adopted the proposed changes voluntarily to keep up with current governance standards or in response to shareholder proposals.
 This in itself is significant in signaling the importance and impact of shareholder proposals.

 Shareholder Proposals and the Greater Governance Ecosystem

-So far we have shown that shareholder proposals are frequently utilized, particularly in larger companies.
+Thus far, we have shown that shareholder proposals are submitted frequently, particularly in larger companies.
 But do shareholder proposals still matter in the new era of increased engagement by institutional investors and widespread activism by hedge funds?
 We turn to examine this question in this Subsection.